 Rat EHTs on magnetically responsive silicone posts were cultured at a minimal afterload of 0.91 milliNewton per millimeter until a plateau in contractile force was reached [1].

 Figure 8A Authors: Please provide a separate version of figure 8A without the “A” label.
+Editors: All demanded separate figures have been uploaded, named “Figure 7A unlabeled” etc.

 From this day onward, MR-EHTs underwent a 7-day afterload regimen which exposed the EHTs to cycles of afterloads alternating between 0.91 and 6.85 milliNewton per millimeter [1].

-Figure 8B Authors: Please provide a separate version of figure 8B without the “B” label.
+Figure 8A Authors: Please provide a separate version of figure 8B without the “B” label.
 If you have flattened this figure, please submit it in its original file format as unflattened, layered images so that different components can be emphasized in the video.
-Video editor, please emphasize the blue bars.
+Editors: All demanded separate figures have been uploaded, named “Figure 7A unlabeled” etc. Video editor, please emphasize the black curve.

 The afterload of control EHTs was kept constant at 0.60 milliNewton per millimeter over the entire duration of culture[1].
 The observed differences were not statistically significant [2].

+Figure 8B - Video editor, please emphasize the blue bars.

 Figure 8B - Video editor, please emphasize the black bars.

-Figure 8B

 Section - Conclusion